Decompilation pipeline

 and Rule

 represent their names.
-That means, the oppool1
+For example, the oppool1

 in ActionPool(Action::rule_repeatapply,"oppool1")